blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 # **Conclusion**

 We started this exercise with a business problem to solve.
-As a member of the Data Science team at Bathurst Inc., you have been tasked to create a sentiment analysis tool using Microsoft Azure ML Studio to predict whether tweets related to your products and services are positive and negative for the purposes of:

-* Providing the customer experience team with “strong positive” tweets so they can generate an outbound marketing campaign to get promoters to provide online recommendations and strengthen your online presence
-* Providing the customer retention team with “strong negative” tweets so they can address the issues with the customers and turn detractors into (at worst) neutral, (at best) promoters of the company

-Now that you have a sentiment analysis experiment, you can easily extend it for use as an API in a custom-built script for free (for up to 1,000 transactions) to test if this is valuable by:
+Now that you have quickly built a sentiment analysis experiment, you can impress your new boss with an example of the art-of-the-possible.
+If this is well received and a business case can be made to implement this type of solution, you can refine your model and when you are happy with your results you can easily extend it for use as an API in a custom-built script for free (for up to 1,000 transactions).
+You can link to it using the Excel add-in (9) and allow your customer experience team to have direct access to it or your could create an application that references the API and:
+* Scrapes tweets
-* Scraping tweets and classifying them as positive or negative
+* Classifies them as positive or negative
-* Generating some reports on that data for your customer experience team
+* Generates reports on that data for your customer experience team

+We hope you enjoyed this tutorial and that you have a better understanding of how you can easily use Microsoft Azure ML to do Sentiment Analysis quickly and easily.

 **Other reference material:**
 (1) for more information on setting up your workspace, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-workspace

 (2) For another tutorial example, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/tutorial-part1-credit-risk

 (3) To learn more about preprocessing data in Azure ML studio, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text?redirectedfrom=MSDN

 (4) To learn more about the hashing function, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/feature-hashing?redirectedfrom=MSDN

+(5) For more information on hashing, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/feature-hashing#:~:text=Use%20the%20Feature%20Hashing%20module,based%20on%20the%20nimbusml%20framework.

-(5) To learn more about how to split data in Azure ML, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/split-data?redirectedfrom=MSDN
+(6) To learn more about how to split data in Azure ML, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/split-data?redirectedfrom=MSDN

-(6) To learn more about training models, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/train-model?redirectedfrom=MSDN
+(7) To learn more about training models, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/train-model?redirectedfrom=MSDN

-(7) For more information on web services, please refer to:https://services.azureml.net/subscriptions/9887b0c8-8f21-4ab3-9265-d4e879c54888/resourceGroups/bamservice/providers/Microsoft.MachineLearning/webServices/Sentiment2create.2020.7.3.22.56.47.8/test/rrs
+(8) For more information on web services, please refer to: https://services.azureml.net/subscriptions/9887b0c8-8f21-4ab3-9265-d4e879c54888/resourceGroups/bamservice/providers/Microsoft.MachineLearning/webServices/Sentiment2create.2020.7.3.22.56.47.8/test/rrs

+(9) For more information on how to use Excel to access your Azure ML web service, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/excel-add-in-for-web-services